 - 17.1.
-The RFO-Clerk shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management. - 17.2.
-The Clerk shall give prompt notification to [the RFO]the council of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 17.3.
-The RFO Clerk shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to [the council] at the next available meeting.
-The RFO Clerk shall negotiate all claims on the council's insurers (in consultation with the Clerk). - 17.4.
-All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined fannually by the council, or duly delegated committee.
+The clerk shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management. - 17.2.
+The Clerk shall give prompt notification to the council of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances.

+- 17.3.
+The clerk shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to the council at the next available meeting.
+The clerk shall negotiate all claims on the council's insurers. - 17.4.
+All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined annually by the council, or duly delegated committee.